 Seventy years ago, the United States became a world leader unwittingly and involuntarily.
 (Its position has since eroded in recent years.)
 Americans had been reluctant to get involved in the European war.
 But Japan's attack on Pearl Harbor on December 7, 1941 changed our attitude toward the European war overnight.
 The total cost of WWII to the world economy was about $1.1 trillion in 1945.
 It never occurred to the politicians prior to WWII that the US was expected to be the leader of the world economy.

 With the help of Russians (27 million killed or missing), the Allied forces emerged as the victors at the end of WWII.
-Toward the end of World War II, representatives of the US and its Allied Forces worked out the arrangements for a new world order in the post war era.
+Toward the end of World War II, representatives of the US and its Allied Forces worked out a blueprint for a new world order in the post war era.

 Two English-speaking nations, the Unites States and the United Kingdom, were the architects of the postwar world order.
 They created a new vision of a world government, much like the federation of 50 states of America.
 (There is no separate executive branch, although International Court of Justice, a part of UN, is located in The Hague, Peace Palace.
 Major functions of such a "world government" are assumed by different international institutions.)